The Kingdom Parent Guide

-The Kingdom is rated R for intense sequences of graphic brutal violence, and for language
+Why is The Kingdom rated R?
+The Kingdom is rated R by the MPAA for intense sequences of graphic brutal violence, and for language

 This US R-rated film contains nearly continuous acts of violence, committed by both the terrorists and the movie’s “heroes,” such as torture, the deaths of many innocent people (including children and women), massive explosions and vehicle accidents (many depict explicit bloody details).
 When bullets and bombs aren’t exploding, very tense situations put characters in peril and awaiting the next onslaught of terror.
 Frequent use of sexual expletives as well as many other moderate and mild profanities are used.
 Derogatory remarks about Arabs are heard along with one negative comment about French Canadians.
 Sexual content consists of a few moments of mild innuendo and a scene where a man describes a caesarian birth to an elementary school class.

 How do you feel about creating fictitious action entertainment based on the terrorist attacks of 2001?
 Why do you think the creators of this film chose to open the movie with pictures from the actual event?
 How do you feel about the decision to use these images?

 The Saudi citizen assigned to host the US investigators often asks them to curtail their use of profanity.
 By ignoring his request, what additional insight do we glean about the traits of the characters?
 Is this an accurate representation of all Americans?
 Why do you think the screenwriter made these choices?

 The most recent home video release of The Kingdom movie is December 25, 2007.
 Here are some details…

 The Kingdom comes to DVD with the following bonus materials: An audio commentary by director Peter Berg , deleted scenes and three featurettes (Character by Character: The Apartment Shootout, Constructing the Freeway Sequence and Creating the Kingdom).